 By Gary Zandstra • November 28, 2016 This article is provided by Gary Zandstra.com.
 What is the role of the church sound operator?
 One aspect of it is bringing together all of the various inputs from musicians and blending them together in a pleasing way.
 We use a variety of technical tools to do this.
 The skilled operator not only knows how to properly operate these tools, but combines that knowledge with a variety of other skills, such as listening and musical understanding.
 Often the operator is dealing with numerous additional responsibilities as well: —House and monitor system setup and testing—House mix engineer—Monitor mix engineer—Recording engineer All of these roles are important, and are involved enough that each should be filled by an additional audio person – in a perfect world, that is.
 Now, as if this is not enough, I want to suggest yet another, additional role that’s imperative for the church sound operator to perform: chief cheerleader and encourager.
 On numerous occasions, my friend Trevor (who mixes a couple of Sundays a month) and I have discussed the importance of our attitude, and just as significantly, the demeanor we exude from the sound booth.
 Trevor and I always have a great time together, so there’s usually a lot of joking around and laughter going on as we do our work.
 During one of these times, it occurred to me that the more confident we were in our mix, the more fun we would have It also seemed that the more fun we were having was usually matched with more fun coming from the musicians on stage.
 It’s what has led me to add cheerleader and encourager to our list of duties.
 Playing this role well goes beyond being confident, pleasant and sharing/spreading good cheer.
 For example, during a rehearsal the worship leader might ask, “How does it sound out there?”
 Rather than just saying “great,” Trevor seeks to provide specific affirmation: “The acoustic guitar sounds fantastic” or “Your vocals are really jumping out of the mix today.”
 This affirmation bolsters the band’s confidence in its abilities.
 Further, the worship leader knows that Trevor is tuned in and listening critically to the mix.
 And the acoustic player (and for that matter, the rest of the band) is comforted in knowing that Trevor is not only hearing the “big picture,” he’s also hearing the details of the music and mix.
 Final note: Trevor and I are both sincere in our affirmations and laughter – we’re not faking it or thinking we can manipulate the band and/or worship leader.
 We’re seeking genuine fun in our own work and in our dealings with each other, and then spreading that fun to others in a specific, productive manner.
 And it’s made a huge difference.
 Gary Zandstra has worked in church production and as an AV systems integrator for more than 35 years.
 He’s also contributed numerous articles to ProSoundWeb over the past decade.
 About Gary Gary Zandstra Consultant, Dan Vos Construction, Writer for Worship Facilities and ProSoundWeb Gary Zandstra has worked in church production and as an AV systems integrator for more than 35 years.
 He’s also contributed numerous articles to ProSoundWeb over the past decade. http://garyzandstra.com Comments Have something to say about this PSW content?
 Leave a comment!
 Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
 Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Save my name, email, and website in this browser for the next time I comment.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
 Tagged with: Church Sound Engineer Gary Zandstra Management Mixing Techniques Worship Audio · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
 Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.